 All inspection reports and test results shall be provided to the owner in a format specified by the owner or the operating authority including printed copies, PDF copies and digital files.

-A single testing plan can be used for similar tests; however, each test shall be recoded separately.
+A single testing plan can be used for similar tests; however, each test shall be recorded separately.

 Sanitary Sewers